keokee/blog/_posts/2014-04-04-nine-elements-for-smart-home-page-design.md

 title:      "Nine elements for a <em>smart</em> home page design"
 date:       2014-04-04
 summary:    "As a web designer, I often find myself very concerned with the overall visual appearance of a website: Is it clean enough?
 Do the fonts look nice?
 Is it attractive?"
-categories: ['Html Resources', 'Marketing', 'WordPress Resource']
+categories: ['HTML Resources', 'Marketing', 'WordPress Resource']
 ---

 by Benjamin Robinson